4strodev/owl/example_template/go-cli/README.md

 ```

 ## Variables
-When you create template config you can pass a map filled with variables that can be used by the scripts.
+When you create template, you can pass a map filled with variables that can be used by the scripts.